storj/docs/app/(docs)/object-mount/windows/page.md

 # Windows Installation and Usage

-This section contains everything you need to install and use the native **Object Mount** app on Windows.
+This section contains everything you need to install and use the native **Object Mount** app on Microsoft Windows.

 Whether you’re setting up a single workstation or deploying across a team, these pages will walk you through the key steps for installation, configuration, and daily use with cloud storage.